web-platform-tests/rfcs/rfcs/feature-set-metadata-file-to-web-platform-tests.md

 ### Proposed changes

-Have the wpt-pr-bot filter the WEB_FEATURE.yml file changes to only request reviews from feature-set contributors.
+Have the wpt-pr-bot filter the WEB_FEATURE.yml file changes to only request reviews from web-features contributors.

-This will reduce the amount of unneeded reviews from non feature-set contributors.
+This will reduce the amount of unneeded reviews from non web-features contributors.

 ---